ProjectPythia/pythia-foundations/foundations/jupyter.md

 To run a Jupyter session you will need to install some necessary packages into your Conda environment.
 You can install `miniconda`.
 You can do that by following the [instructions for you machine](https://docs.conda.io/en/latest/miniconda.html).

-Then create a Conda environment with Python installed.
+Then create a Conda environment with Jupyter Lab installed.
 In the terminal type:

 ```
-$ conda create --name pythia_foundations_env python jupyterlab nb_conda_kernels
+$ conda create --name pythia_foundations_env jupyterlab
 ```

 Test that you have installed everything correctly by first activating your environment and then launching a Jupyter Lab session: